Public Image: First Issue

+Public Image: First Issue is the debut studio album by the English rock band Public Image Ltd, released on 8 December 1978 by record label Virgin.
+The album took 35 years to be released in the United States, following a canceled release in 1979.

+Coming off of lead vocalist John Lydon's work with Sex Pistols, the album was a significant deviation from that band's straightforward punk style.
+While still featuring elements of Punk rock, particularly on the song "Public Image", the album features excursions into dub, reggae, and Krautrock.

-Public Image: First Issue is the debut studio album by English rock band Public Image Ltd, released on 8 December 1978 by record label Virgin.
-It reached number 22 in the UK Album Charts.
-Despite its modest commercial success, it was met with largely negative feedback critically, but received acclaim in retrospective reviews and is now considered one of the pioneering records in the development of post-punk.
+Upon its release, it reached number 22 in the UK Album Charts.
+Despite its modest commercial success, it was met with largely negative feedback critically, but received acclaim in retrospective reviews and is now considered one of the pioneering records in the development of post-punk, and is additionally regarded as a forerunner of Post-rock music.
 It received Silver certification in the UK.

+Background

+John Lydon had helped popularize and pioneer Punk rock in the United Kingdom with his previous band, Sex Pistols.
+However, after releasing their debut album, Lydon became disillusioned with the band and the movement, famously saying at the end of their last concert, "Ever get the feeling that you've been cheated?"

+Upon leaving the band after this concert, Lydon would search for musicians to form a new band, eventually recruiting Jah Wobble, Keith Levene, and Jim Walker.

 Recording

-"Public Image"

 "Public Image", the debut single, was recorded first.
 Recording started on a Monday in mid-July 1978 (most probably 10 or 17 July) at Advision Studios with engineer John Leckie and assistant engineer Kenneth Vaughan Thomas.
 For mixing and overdubs, the band then went into Wessex Studios with engineer Bill Price and assistant engineer Jeremy Green.